Updated on by Kate Gordon

 At Cyclr, we have a structured yet flexible onboarding procedure.
 We make it bespoke to the customer, examining what their issue is and what are they looking to achieve.
 We tailor the onboarding process so we can meet that.
 We’ve found the most important thing is flexibility: be prepared to adapt your onboarding process to each customer’s needs.

-Key to any customer success strategy is accessibility: customers need to be able to contact you easily.
+The key to any customer success strategy is accessibility: customers need to be able to contact you easily.

 We ensure our support channels are open and accessible so that we’re there when our customers need us.
 Cyclr’s preferred support channel is a Zendesk-based helpdesk, which can be found within the app.
-We manage appointments using Calendly, and Matt, our Customer Project Manager, will use this to book in slots with the appropriate team member.
+We manage appointments using Calendly, and Matt, our Customer Project Manager, will use this to book slots with the appropriate team member.

 We don’t do surveys, because we find it hard to generalise our offering into a survey format.
-However we do ask customers to leave us reviews on G2 and Capterra – this is how we know that they love our customer service.
+However, we do ask customers to leave us reviews on G2 and Capterra – this is how we know that they love our customer service.

-Another good tactic is to check-in periodically with personalised emails.
+Another good tactic is to check in periodically with personalised emails.
 Through the onboarding process, you will have built a personal relationship with your customers.
 Once this is complete, you should try and do this at least twice a year but you should also tailor the frequency to your average customer’s lifecycle.
 Ask your customers how they are doing and offer bespoke assistance.

 Emails checking in should come from an individual, not the company’s generic email address.
 You want customers to feel like the email has come from a team member – so sign it, and go easy on the HTML – to make it feel more personal.
 You can of course automate this process, but use the above tips to make your email look tailored.

-Benefits of customer success
+Benefits of Customer Success